lread/test-doc-blocks/doc/example.md

    ```

 Test-doc-blocks will plunk your code blocks into a test even when there are no assertions.
-It is sometimes just nice to know that your code snippit will run without exception.
+It is sometimes just nice to know that your code snippet will run without exception.

 ```clojure
 (->> "here we are only checking that our code will run"